Mujtaba-Noor-Khan/Blackjack-game/README.md

 # Steps to follow:

-Create a deck of 52 cards
+Create a deck of 52 cards;
-Shuffle the deck
+Shuffle the deck;
 Ask the Player for their bet
 Make sure that the Player's bet does not exceed their available chips Deal two cards to the Dealer and two cards to the Player